Logo

 Each vector in the namespace must have the same number of dimensions.

 Documents can optionally include attributes, which are used to filter search results.
-Attributes are key/value mappings, where keys are strings, and values are a supported type.

-and the values are arrays of attribute values.
-Each array must be the same length as the ids
+This parameter is an object where the keys are the attribute names, and the values are arrays of attribute values.
+Each array must be the same length as the ids field.

 Copy all documents from a namespace into this namespace.
 This operation is currently limited to copying within the same region and organization.
 The initial request currently cannot make schema changes or contain documents.
 Contact us if you need any of this.